Minimal hyperbolic polynomials and ranks of homogeneous cones: Introduction

 \item We present a discussion on the connection of homogenous cone rank and the degree of minimal polynomials for homogeneous cones.
 In particular, if the $\stdCone$ is the dual of a cone that arises from a homogeneous chordal sparsity pattern, then the degree of minimal polynomials is no more than $O(n^2)$ where $n$ is the homogeneous cone rank.
 We also present some results for general homogeneous cones, but they are more limited in scope.
-For example, we discuss an exponential bound for general homogeneous cones, see Proposition~\ref{prop:exp_bound}. \end{itemize}
+For example, we discuss an exponential upper bound for the degree of minimal polynomials for a general homogeneous cone in terms of its rank, see Proposition~\ref{prop:exp_bound}. \end{itemize}

 This work is organized as follows.
 In Section~\ref{sec:prel} we recall some basic facts about semialgebraic and hyperbolicity cones.
 In Section~\ref{sec:chordal}, we present a discussion on the dual of cones arising from chordal sparsity patterns.
-Finally, in Section~\ref{sec:hyp_hcone} we have results on ROG hyperbolicity cones and minimal degree polynomials of homogeneous cones.
+Finally, in Section~\ref{sec:hyp_hcone} we have results on ROG hyperbolicity cones and minimal polynomials of homogeneous cones.